boceckts/ideahub/README.md

 ```
 Alternatively you can also view the report right in the terminal by using the command `coverage report -m`.

+#### Manual Tests
+In addition to the automated test, we created a postman collection `IdeaHub.postman_collection.json` in order to manually testing scenarios and use cases.

 ### Update Python Requirements
 If you need to install new python packages or update existing ones, do so within your virtual environment.